 - Coverage: Both traditional Medicare and Medicare Advantage plans cover the same benefit package of medically necessary care.
 Traditional Medicare covers this care from most doctors and hospitals in the United States.
 Medicare Advantage plans generally cover care only from doctors and hospitals in their network and, often, only in your area, except in emergencies or urgent care situations.
 Medicare Advantage plans can and do generally offer some additional benefits.
 They also can and do often take a narrower view of what care is medically necessary than traditional Medicare.
-For more information on the fundamental differences between fee-for-service care through traditional Medicare and the Medicare Advantage fee-for-service programs, click here.
+For more information on the fundamental differences between fee-for-service care through traditional Medicare and Medicare Advantage plans, click here.

 - Access: With traditional Medicare, you are covered for all medically necessary care without a referral or prior authorization.
 For more information on the easy access you have with traditional Medicare, click here.
 With a Medicare Advantage plan, you often must have a referral from a primary care physician or prior authorization from your Medicare Advantage plan in order to be covered.